March 2024

 Should any subsidiary organization disband or fail to function, the congregation shall assume its liabilities and resources.

-Article XLIII – Unalterable Articles
+Article XXXIX – Unalterable Articles

 The following Articles of this Constitution shall be unalterable: